altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 #### Shorter notes, with my own words

-To bring some joy to the process, I ditched the digital documentation part (well, not completely) and got myself an iPad with Apple Pencil to feel more papery.
+To bring some joy to the process, I ditched the digital documentation part (not entirely) and got myself an iPad with Apple Pencil to feel more papery.

 Here's an example from [_Make Time_](/books/make-time?target=blank).

 ![Random page from Make Time](/images/books/make-time/make-time-08.jpg)

-After getting side-tracked by the rabbit hole called _the internet_ while taking notes on the iPad, I went after the papery feeling even more.
-Sticky notes worked well since they are easy to carry over.
+Sometimes I get side-tracked by the rabbit hole called _the internet_ while taking notes on the iPad.
+My other approach is going all-in on paper.
+Sticky notes work quite well in terms of logistics.

 Here's an example from _User Friendly_, which I'm currently reading.